Archive - News Article

 Please see The Newport Daily Express Friday for the complete story.

 NEWPORT CITY â€“ The American Association of Retired Persons (AARP) recognized Newport as an age-friendly city Thursday.
 Newport is Vermontâ€™s first age-friendly city.

 Please see Friday's Express for the full story.

 MONTPELIER â€“ The Derby public safety answering point could close to save the state money, putting two dozen out of work.

 Please see The Newport Daily Express Thursday for the complete story.

-Please see Thursday's Newport Daily Express for the complete story.
+Please see Thursday's Express for the full story.